New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration: DM Densities

 \section{DM Densities}

-To model the DM density profile near the SMBH, we follow the formalism of~\cite{Gondolo:1999ef}.
-We adopt a generalized NFW profile~\cite{Navarro:1995iw} for the ambient dark-matter halo outside of the spike region, with an initial slope parameter $\gamma$ set to 1 and $\rho_0 = 0.4\;\mathrm{GeV / cm^3}$, the local ($r_0 = 8.5\;\mathrm{kpc}$) dark matter density.
-In the simplest scenario, where the central SMBH grows adiabatically, via the slow in-fall of gas, the DM density can be written as
+To model the DM density profile near the SMBH, we follow the formalism of Ref.~\cite{Gondolo:1999ef}.
+We adopt a generalized NFW profile~\cite{Navarro:1995iw} for the ambient DM halo outside of the spike region, with an initial slope parameter $\gamma$ set to 1 and $\rho_0 = 0.4\;\mathrm{GeV / cm^3}$, the local ($r_0 = 8.5\;\mathrm{kpc}$) DM density.
+In the simplest scenario, where the central SMBH grows adiabatically, via the slow in-fall of gas, the DM density can be written as~\cite{Gondolo:1999ef}